tardate/LittleArduinoProjects/PIC/PIC16F84ABlinky/README.md

 # #532 PIC16F84A Blinky

-A quick test of programming a PIC16F84A on a breadboard and 3rd party dev board with MPLAB X (assembler)
+A quick test of programming a PIC16F84A on a breadboard and 3rd party dev board with MPLAB X (assembler).
+Updated 2026 for PIC-as and latest IDE tools while still using the old PICkit 3.

 ![Build](./assets/PIC16F84ABlinky_build.jpg?raw=true)